 At the top of each Lifecycle in BlueConic is a toggle switch for turning the Lifecycle on or off.
 Once you save your settings and turn the Lifecycle on, profiles in the lifecycle will be exposed to touchpoints for their current stage.

-Note that in order to save a Lifecycle and turn it on, you first have to set up stage criteria for each stage in the Lifecycle.
+Note: In order to save a Lifecycle and turn it on, you first have to set up stage criteria for each stage in the Lifecycle.

 What happens to touchpoints when a Lifecycle is switched on or off?

-When you turn a Lifecycle on:
+When you turn a Lifecycle on

 A message appears to remind you that once you turn the lifecycle on, the dialogues and connection goals used as marketing touchpoints in each stage will be shown only to profiles in that stage.